welch-lab/BICCN/README.md

 ## Installation

 LIGER is written in R and is also available on the Comprehensive R Archive Network (CRAN).
 Note that the package name is `rliger` to avoid a naming conflict with an unrelated package.
-It takes ~15–30 min to install the LIGER toolbox.
+The installation time for the LIGER toolbox is ~15–30 min.
 To install the version on CRAN, follow these instructions:

 1. Install [R](https://www.r-project.org/)  (>= 3.6)
 2. Install [Rstudio](https://posit.co/download/rstudio-desktop/) (recommended)